 Australians have competed at every Olympic Games in the modern era and hosted the games in Melbourne in 1956 and Sydney in 2000.

-Explore Australia's sporting history through the Museum's Olympic collection and the stories of the athletes who wear the green and gold, carrying an image of our nation onto the international stage every 4 years.
+Explore Australia's sporting history through the Museum's Olympic collection and the stories of the athletes who wear the green and gold, carrying an image of our nation onto the international stage every four years.

 Discover Australia's Olympic history